appseconnect/docs/_posts/2018-09-17-getting-started.md

 * Click  **Change Avatar** to change your Profile picture.
 * Click **Change Password** to change the password and set your new password.
 * The **Privacy Setting section** allows you to agree/disagree with the privacy policy.
 Basic privacy policy includes - Subscribing to Email Notifications & Acceptance of Terms & Condition.
-* The **Security Setting** enables you to handle all the security related settings like password expiry time set, account decativation and updating encryption policy.
+* The **Security Setting** enables you to handle all the security related settings like password expiry time set, account deactivation and updating encryption policy.

 ![SecuritySettings](/staticfiles/root/media/SecuritySettings.PNG)

 # CONFIGURING APPSeCONNECT
-This section gives the overall idea about chhosing application, configuring connection, ennviornment setup and execution of the sync process.
+This section gives the overall idea about chhosing application, configuring connection, environment setup and execution of the sync process.
 Step by Step direction is given below:
 Login to APPSeCONNECT - View [Home Page](/appseconnect/home/) to get the details.

 ## Choosing Application
 ##  Process of Choosing App
-1. Choose App option enables you to choose app from the list of prebuilt apps on the portal.
+1. Choose App option enables you to choose app from the list of prepackaged apps on the portal.
 2. A dialog box appears where you will choose the application and version number from the drop down list.
 Click **SAVE** to save the app.
 ![ChooseApp_Dialogbox1](/staticfiles/root/media/ChooseApp_Dialogbox1.png)
 3. The list of app you choose gets added and listed in the app section of the orgnaization as shown below: